Kiseeeeee/-Jeremiah/README.md

 I'm a college student who loves to learn and explore new technologies.
 My journey in tech is driven by curiosity and the desire to create meaningful projects.

-- 🎯 Focused on Mobile and Web Development
+- 🎯 Focused on Mobile App and Web Development
 - 🧠 Always learning and improving my skills
 - 💡 Fun fact, my crush 1st initial is K